freekatz/Focus/README.md

 # Focus

 A modern, minimalist RSS reader with AI-powered insights.
-Designed for focused reading with a card-based swipe interface.
+Designed for vibe reading with a card-based swipe interface.

 ## Features